i-doit/knowledge-base/docs/en/basics/structure-of-the-it-documentation.md

 i-doit already contains a lot of pre-configured object types in the default installation.
 If those are not enough, you can create your own [custom object types](./custom-object-types.md).

 An [object list](./object-list/index.md) exists for each object type.
 All objects that are associated with the selected object type are listed here, including some attributes.
-As an example we take a look at the object list for the object type "**Virtual host"**.
+As an example we take a look at the object list for the object type **Virtual host**.

 [![Object Type](../assets/images/en/basics/structure-of-the-it-documentation/6-sotitd.png)](../assets/images/en/basics/structure-of-the-it-documentation/6-sotitd.png)